ToniWonKanobi/theoveranalyzed.net/posts/2015/7/19/ditching-webfonts-part-ii-hoefler-webfonts-are-prettier-but-slower.md

 ### Update August 11, 2015

-You may have noticed that I've re-enabled my Cloud.typography webfont Ideal Sans.
+You may have noticed that I've re-enabled my Cloud.typography webfont, Ideal Sans.
 Avenir Next is a great sans serif font, but it can't hold a candle to Hoefler.
 Yeah, the site loads slightly slower than before, but TheOverAnalyzed isn't really TheOverAnalyzed without Ideal Sans.

 </div>